rtCamp/Frappe-Manager/docs/deploy/index.md

     The **deploys** section lists every release, newest first, with its migrate status and whether a DB dump was taken.

 That's the whole loop.
-The rest of this page explains what happened underneath; the pages linked at the bottom cover [rolling back](rollback.md), [remote targets and architectures](transports.md), and [every config key](../reference/configuration.md#deploy-tables).
+The rest of this page explains what happened underneath; the pages linked at the bottom cover [rolling back](rollback.md), [image transports and architectures](transports.md), and [every config key](../reference/configuration.md#deploy-tables).

 !!! tip "Starting fresh in image runtime"
     A bench can also be *born* deployed: `fm create prodbench --runtime image --image <repo:tag>` creates the site directly from a pre-built image (baked elsewhere, e.g. CI via `fm bake --apps ... --image ... --push`).
 No conversion needed.